 Regional GIS Data Collection

-Triangle J Council of Governments (TJCOG) has partnered with North Carolina Next Generation Network (NCNGN)* to establish a regional GIS program that is being made available to our Members.
-The program would enable local jurisdictions to share in benefits of a simplified and cost-effective process for procuring aerial imagery and GIS planimetric data.
-The program is currently underway for 2020 with a few organizations on board this first year, with a focus now on expanding participation in the program in 2021.
+TJCOG has partnered with North Carolina Next Generation Network (NCNGN)* to establish a regional GIS program to be available to our members.
+The program will enable local jurisdictions to benefit from a simplified and cost-effective process for procuring aerial imagery and GIS planimetric data.
+The program is currently underway for 2020, with expanded participation planned for 2021.

 - Current year orthophotography base data for generating GIS layers within their jurisdictional boundaries

 - The ability to add-on from a list of additional data layers generated from the orthophotography.
 Examples include:

 - Recreation Features

 - Utility Structures

 - Topographic contours